DanielD45/Teleios/README.md

 This is a history of the past changes coming with the respective versions.
 "WIP" (Work In Progress) versions are not available yet.

 ### v1.3WIP
-- This version is native to Minecraft 1.20.1
+- this version is native to Minecraft 1.20.1
 - the DebugLevel values and their effect have been changed from <br/>
   0 = no messages <br/>
   1 = plugin start/end messages will be written to the terminal <br/>